You probably don’t think of cathedrals when you think of 20th-century modern art. Maybe you should, though.

 What’s inside?

-If you’re expecting dusty shelves with cathedral statues worn down by too many Viennese winters, then you’d be mistaken.
+So, if you’re thinking dusty shelves with cathedral statues worn down by too many Viennese winters, then think again.

 After a three-year renovation, the Dom museum reopened as a bright, airy, and modern exhibition space with three main components: